PratushRai/vscode-html-shortcut-extension/README.md

 # html-shortcuts README

-This is the README for your extension "html-shortcuts".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 A library of html shortcut that help you to write html element quickly.

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ### 1.0.0